Palethorn/nginx-vod-module/README.md

 	In general, it's best to have nginx vod as close as possible to where the mp4 files are stored, and have the caching proxies as close as possible to the end users.
 2. Enable nginx-vod-module caches:
-	* vod_metadata_cache - saves the need to re-read the video metadata for each segment.
+	* `vod_metadata_cache` - saves the need to re-read the video metadata for each segment.
 This cache should be rather large, in the order of GBs.
-	* vod_response_cache - saves the responses of manifest requests.
+	* `vod_response_cache` - saves the responses of manifest requests.
 This cache may not be required when using a second layer of caching servers before nginx vod.
 		No need to allocate a large buffer for this cache, 128M is probably more than enough for most deployments.
-	* vod_mapping_cache - for mapped mode only, few MBs is usually enough.
+	* `vod_mapping_cache` - for mapped mode only, few MBs is usually enough.
 	* nginx's open_file_cache - caches open file handles.

-	The hit/miss ratios of these caches can be tracked by enabling performance counters (vod_performance_counters) and setting up a status page for nginx vod (vod_status)
+	The hit/miss ratios of these caches can be tracked by enabling performance counters (`vod_performance_counters`) and setting up a status page for nginx vod (`vod_status`)
 3. In local & mapped modes, enable aio. - nginx has to be compiled with aio support, and it has to be enabled in nginx conf (aio on).
 	You can verify it works by looking at the performance counters on the vod status page - read_file (aio off) vs. async_read_file (aio on)
-4. In local & mapped modes, enable asynchronous file open - nginx has to be compiled with threads support, and vod_open_file_thread_pool has to be specified in nginx.conf.
-You can verify it works by looking at the performance counters on the vod status page - open_file vs. async_open_file
+4. In local & mapped modes, enable asynchronous file open - nginx has to be compiled with threads support, and `vod_open_file_thread_pool` has to be specified in nginx.conf.
+You can verify it works by looking at the performance counters on the vod status page - open_file vs. async_open_file.
+Note that open_file may be nonzero with vod_open_file_thread_pool enabled, due to the open file cache - open requests that are served from cache will be counted as synchronous open_file.
-5. When using DRM enabled DASH/MSS, if the video files have a single nalu per frame, set vod_min_single_nalu_per_frame_segment to non-zero.
+5. When using DRM enabled DASH/MSS, if the video files have a single nalu per frame, set `vod_min_single_nalu_per_frame_segment` to non-zero.
 6. The muxing overhead of the streams generated by this module can be reduced by changing the following parameters:
-	* HDS - set vod_hds_generate_moof_atom to off
+	* HDS - set `vod_hds_generate_moof_atom` to off
-	* HLS - set vod_hls_align_frames to off and vod_hls_interleave_frames to on
+	* HLS - set `vod_hls_mpegts_align_frames` to off and `vod_hls_mpegts_interleave_frames` to on
 7. Enable gzip compression on manifest responses -

 	`gzip_types application/vnd.apple.mpegurl video/f4m application/dash+xml text/xml`